Fleny113/EndpointMapper/README.md

 ### Create your own `HttpMapAttribute`

-Simple create a class that extends `HttpMapAttribute` and use `: base()` on the constructor to pass the route(s) and overload the `Methods` propriety to set the list of HTTP Verb that the attribute correspond to, the verb MUST be supported by ASP.NET or else it wont work, the rest is handled automatically
+Simple create a class that extends `HttpMapAttribute` and use `: base()` on the constructor to pass the route(s) and overload the `Methods` properties to set the list of HTTP Verb that the attributes correspond to, the verb MUST be supported by ASP.NET or else it wont work, the rest is handled automatically